reshinto/Basic_technologies_revision/OOP.md

     ```
 3. Inheritance
     * it is a mechanism that allows you to eliminate redundant code
+    * it has a relationship between classes that lets you inherit or extend functionality from 1 class to another
+    * not all Object Oriented languages are the same
+      * c++ supports multiple inheritance
+      * java only supports single inheritance
+        * each class can extend or inherit functionality from only 1 other class
+        * classes can implement multiple interfaces
+    * inheritance relationship
+      * Parent/Child, Base/Derived, Superclass/Subclass
     ```javascript
     class Employee {  // parent
       raiseAmt = 1.04;